jiasong18/Ant-Media-Server-Wiki/The-Steps-of-One-Time-Token-Operations.md

 ### The Parameters of the Token

  * TokenId: Generated a random string from service.
- * StreamId: The Id of the resource that user wants to reach.
+ * StreamId: The Id of the resource that the user wants to reach.
- * ExpireDate: The expiration date of the token.
+ * ExpireDate: The expiration date of the token (Use Unix Timestamp, such as 1560771964).
  * Type: Either `publish` or `play` token.

 ### Enable Setting